Lujan Grisham gets a victory for tough-on-crime agenda

 Scott said most people do not care about that, adding most simply want to know, "Will this make law-abiding citizens safer?"

 The bodies of the women were found in February 2009.
-Rehm, one of the HB 79 sponsors, said this week it would be nearly impossible for police to charge someone with those murders 13 years later.
+Rehm, one of the HB 79 sponsors, said this week it would be nearly impossible for police to charge someone in those deaths 13 years later.

 HB 79 is one of just a few crime reform bills that have cleared the House in this year's 30-day session.
 On Thursday, the House overwhelmingly voted to approve a measure creating a new third-degree felony for anyone running a so-called chop shop — an illicit business that dismantles stolen vehicles to sell for parts.